Chiang Nien-hsin

 Chiang Nien-hsin 江念欣 (born April 29, 1997) is a Taiwanese weightlifter, from Taoyuan District, Kaohsiung, a Mountain Indigenous District.

 A member of the Bunun people, she has won several international medals, including gold at the 2014 Youth Olympics and bronzes at Weightlifting at the 2017 Summer Universiade – Women's 63 kg and the 2017 Asian Weightlifting Championships.
-She will compete at the 2020 Olympics.
+She competed at the 2020 Olympics.
 Her best result at the World Weightlifting Championships is 8th, at the 2017 World Weightlifting Championships – Women's 63 kg.

 She represented Chinese Taipei at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's 55 kg event, finishing thirteenth.